akristoffersen/Fourier-Simulator/README.md

 To-Do:

 *** Find a way to input custom functions from the command line.
 Do not want to create my own string->math function parser, so will probably find something else for this online.

+*** Decide on whether I should use an ArrayDeque implementation (almost equivalent to something made in CS61B) with a constant get(index) method or just deal with the slower runtime linkedList for drawing the continuous graphing in the java program.
+Thoughts/suggestions on this problem are greatly appreciated!